-- Advance TPST-1120 into a pivotal study in first-line HCC patients where TPST-1120 will be studied in a combination treatment and compared to a standard-of-care therapy, subject to obtaining feedback from the FDA.
-We believe positive results from the ongoing randomized Phase 1b/2 study provide strategic opportunities for us, and we expect to receive updated results from this randomized study in 2024.
+- Advance amezalpat into a pivotal study in first-line HCC patients where amezalpat will be studied in a combination treatment and compared to a standard-of-care therapy, subject to obtaining feedback from the FDA.
+We believe positive results from the ongoing randomized Phase 1b/2 study provide strategic opportunities for us, and we anticipate receiving feedback from the FDA during the third quarter of 2024.
 We are also evaluating further development in RCC and cholangiocarcinoma ("CCA") based on the Phase 1 data presented at ASCO 2022. - Explore TPST-1495 beyond original tumor types of interest.
 We plan to complete the ongoing combination arm in patients with advanced endometrial cancer, where prostaglandin signaling is implicated, and report the data in 2024.
-Additionally, subject to final approval with the FAP Consortium on NCI, we are planning to advance TPST-1495 into a Phase 2 study in patients with the Cancer Prevention Clinical Trials Network in 2024.
+Additionally, subject to final approval from the NCI, we are planning to advance TPST-1495 with the Cancer Prevention Clinical Trials Network into a Phase 2 study in patients with FAP in the second half of 2024.